AJImeson/Volunti/CONTRIBUTING.md

     * Documentation

         - Log your activity and thoughts for traceback and development
-        - Also for project viewers to acknowledge that we document properly but also keep it
+        - Also for project viewers to acknowledge that we document properly but also keep it simple